New California law prevents enrollment drop at UC Berkeley

 Lawmakers hoped the bill would end the controversy.
 But Phil Bokovoy, president of Save Berkeley’s Neighborhoods, said “this poorly drafted bill will result in more litigation.”

-“UC Berkeley does not have the capacity to handle more students,” Bokovoy said.
+“UC Berkeley does not have the capacity to handle more students,” said Bokovoy, an alumnus of UC Berkeley who lives near the bustling campus.
 “We don’t want new students to have to live in their cars.”

 UC Berkeley Chancellor Carol Christ said the school is “committed to continuing our efforts to address a student housing crisis through new construction of below market housing.”

-The law Newsom signed on Monday is narrowly tailored to fix the specific problem at UC Berkeley.
-But it does not include broader reforms called for by lawmakers from both parties.
+The law signed by Newsom, also a Democrat, is narrowly tailored to fix the specific problem at UC Berkeley but applies to all state colleges and universities.
+It does not include broader reforms called for by legislators from both parties.

-Republicans agreed, with Assemblymember Vince Fong saying that frequently, “the reasons to stop the projects have nothing to do with the environment.”
+Republicans agreed, with Assemblymember Vince Fong saying that there’s growing appetite in both parties for reform.

 Har reported from Marin County.